rafaelrpinto/health-db/README.md

 Still on initial stages, don't mind the mess.

+## Bulding the database

+The application connects to a local Redis instance running on 127.0.0.1:6379.
+(Todo: make the it configurable)

+Extract the .gx file located on the files folder.
+The correct structure should be:

+- files/cnes.csv
+- files/cnes.small.csv

+To create a db with a small dataset run:

+`npm run small`

+To create the db with the full dataset run:

+`npm run full`

 ## Data structure

 Currently the process takes one minute and organizes the data into Redis keys as described below: